kompa3/socket.mq/README.md

 * M2M and inter-process communication
 * Coherent and simple architecture
 * Determenistic behavior
-* Easy-to-use and stable API
+* Easy-to-use and explicit API
 * Language-independent
 * Two patterns supported: Request-Reply and Publish-Subscribe
 * Both client and server can publish and subcribe events